top of page

 Conversion Rate

-Percentage of visitors completing desired actions
+Percentage of visitors who complete a desired action

 High